Rydberg Exciton-Polaritons in a Magnetic Field: Exciton-Polariton in a Magnetic Field

 Importantly, to clearly show how the electron-hole wave function changes, we take the average within the matter-only part of the polariton wave function (indicated here by the subscript $\varphi$), and the division by the exciton fraction $1-|\gamma|^2=\int{d}^2\r\,|\varphi(r)|^2$ ensures that this matter part is normalized to unity.

 In Fig.~\ref{fig:fig_pol_avgsep}, we display the variation of the (root-mean-square) electron-hole separation as a function of detuning, for several different magnetic fields and light-matter coupling strengths.
-We observe clear evidence of avoided crossings, which become more pronounced with increasing $\Omega$.
-The electron-hole separation within the polaritons generically increases monotonically with $\delta$.
-However, while the electron-hole separation in the LP is always smaller than that of the $1s$ exciton and mostly insensitive to the magnetic field, for the UP it is always larger and interpolates between the $1s$ and $2s$ exciton sizes with increasing detuning.
-Most interestingly, we see both light- and magnetic-field-induced changes to the wave functions, thus highlighting the potential to engineer the matter excitations by using external fields.
+We observe clear evidence of avoided crossings, which become more pronounced with increasing $\Omega/R$.
+The electron-hole separation within the polaritons generically increases monotonically with $\delta/R$.
+However, while the electron-hole separation in the LP is always smaller than that of the $1s$ exciton and mostly insensitive to the magnetic field, in the UP it is always larger, interpolating between the $1s$- and $2s$-exciton radii with increasing detuning.
+Most interestingly, we see both light- and magnetic-field-induced differences in the wave functions, thus highlighting the potential to engineer the matter excitations by using external fields.